maturoandrew/text_analysis/README.md

 assumption that any space is a single space.
 Lastly, typos constitute a different word.
 There is no inference to the user's intent.
 ##Known Bugs
 There is no handling present for multiple consecutive spaces.
+There is also not extensive special character handling.

 ##Next Steps
 The first opportunity for improvement would we weight tuning in two places.